 - Users who fail to register or sit the competency tests could face fines of up to £1,000

 - On the 26th April 2019, the CAA launched a consultation for the proposed annual charge of £16.50 per user.
-You can find full details of the consultation and have your say here
+You can find full details of the consultation and have your say here.

 Proposal for new powers for Police to tackle misuse

-Government are proposing a number of additional powers to enable officers to:
+The government is proposing a number of additional powers to enable officers to:

 - in accordance with the UK Drone Registration Scheme, ensure that a drone operator has registered themselves and that the remote pilot of the drone has met the required competency requirements;